 - Integrate the Center for Devices and Radiological Health’s (CDRH’s) premarket and postmarket offices and activities to advance the use of a TPLC approach to device safety

 This is important to medical component part manufacturers because the “US Food and Drug Administration (FDA), the government department that regulates the medical devices sector, announced its intention to use ISO 13485 as the basis for its quality system legislation.”
 The most important regulatory standards for medical parts machining are addressed with ISO 13485:2016.
 ISO is the world’s largest developer of voluntary international standards.
-ISO 13485:2016 is an internationally agreed upon quality management system standard for the design, development, production, and sale of products for the medical device industry.
-When a manufacturer achieves ISO 13485:2016 certification, it communicates to their customers that they are a trustworthy manufacturer of precision parts for medical devices.
+ISO 13485:2016 is an internationally agreed-upon quality management system standard for the design, development, production, and sale of products for the medical device industry.
+When a manufacturer achieves ISO 13485:2016 certification, it communicates to its customers that they are a trustworthy manufacturer of precision parts for medical devices.

-In addition to the above, medical device manufacturers may need to comply with environmental requirements or to conform to regulations for chemicals and other controlled substances.
+In addition to the above, medical device manufacturers may need to comply with environmental requirements or conform to regulations for chemicals and other controlled substances.

 Success with Medical Machined Parts

 “Producing a successful part requires a process that transforms raw materials into a final product that satisfies design requirements while taking into account both technological and geometric constraints.
-But, more than that, a truly successful process will also be cost effective for the business.”
+But, more than that, a truly successful process will also be cost-effective for the business.”